stepanataccolade/docsv2/sources/ci_permissions.md

 ## Permissions

-We closely mimic GitHub and Bitbucket permissions for Orgs and projects.
+We closely mimic GitHub and Bitbucket permissions for organizations and projects.
 Anyone who has access to an organization or repository in GitHub/Bitbucket will also have access to build information and/or repository and build actions on Shippable.
-This happens automatically, so if you enable a repository in your Org on Shippable and another team member signs in, they will see the enabled repository and build history already present in their account.
+This happens automatically, so if you enable a repository in your organization on Shippable and another team member signs in, they will see the enabled repository and build history already present in their account.

 We support 2 roles -

-**Owner :** Owners have all privileges for an Org or Project.
+**Owner :** Owners have all privileges for an organization or Project.
 They can enable, run and delete projects, upgrade pricing plans, and view/run, cancel, and delete builds.